-Subject: List of threatened and endangered species that may occur in your proposed project
+Subject: List of threatened and endangered species that may occur in your proposed project location, and/or may be affected by your proposed project

 To Whom It May Concern:

 The enclosed species list identifies threatened, endangered, proposed and candidate species, as well as proposed and final designated critical habitat, that may occur within the county of your proposed project and/or may be affected by your proposed project.
 The species list fulfills the requirements of the U.S. Fish and Wildlife Service (Service) under section 7(c) of the Endangered Species Act (Act) of 1973, as amended (16 U.S.C.
 1531 et seq.).